All Episodes

 It's funny, you know, this is how this is how funny it is.

-Like you have this amazing I think rock is fantastic, right?
+Like you have this amazing, I think rock is fantastic, right?

-And and but it's like, come on, man, it's taking twenty seconds.
+And, and, but it's like, come on, man, it's taking 20 seconds.

-I mean, how how long did it take for us to find this kind of stuff in the past?
+I mean, how long did it take for us to find this kind of stuff in the past?

 Okay, so let's see here.

-So uh 1960s to 1970s, decline of unilateral liability via equality laws, end of common disclaimer, notices.
+So, 1960s to 1970s, decline of unilateral liability via equality laws, end of common disclaimer, notices.

 And again, it's not like all women would just go up and blow their husbands' future income and their kids.